Continental Mills

 His responsibilities included the oversight and major decision-making

-involving the purchase and allocation of all woolen textiles for
+involving the purchase and allocation of all woolen textiles for military use.

 He rose to the rank of captain and served until the end of the war.